mohammed-ezzedine/ABJAD/README.md

 <li>Adding comments to the code</li>
 </ul>

+## Specifications:
+- ABJAD is a dynamically typed language (like JavaScript, Python, etc.)
+- ABJAD is an interpreted lanugage (opposite to compiled languages)
+- ABJAD programs have `.abjad` file extension

 ## Syntax:
 It is similar in syntax to JavaScript, with two basic modifications: the characters language (Arabic), and the text direction (From right to left).